Load-Flow in Multiphase Distribution Networks: Existence, Uniqueness, Non-Singularity and Linear Models: Conclusion

 \section{Conclusion}

-The paper proposed a load-flow algorithm for general multiphase distribution systems.
-Explicit conditions for the existence and uniqueness of the load-flow solutions we derived, and conditions that guarantee the convergence of the load-flow algorithm to the unique power-flow solution were analytically established.
-Linear load-flow models were proposed and their approximation accuracy was analyzed.
-Theoretical results were corroborated through numerical experiments on IEEE test feeders.
+The paper extended the classical $Z$-bus load-flow algorithm to general multiphase distribution systems.
+We derived explicit conditions for the existence of the load-flow solution, and analytically specified a domain in which the solution is unique.
+These conditions also guarantee the convergence of the load-flow algorithm to this solution.
+Then, we gave a sufficient condition for the non-singularity of the load-flow Jacobian, and proved that our theoretically guaranteed solution automatically ensures the non-singularity of the load-flow Jacobian.
+Finally, linear load-flow models were proposed and their approximation accuracy was analyzed.
+Theoretical results were corroborated through numerical experiments on the IEEE test feeders.

+As we have discussed in the paper, the proposed theory and methodology can be leveraged in real-time control and optimal power flow settings; the development of concrete applications in this context is a subject of an ongoing work.
+We also note that the proposed approach may also be useful in the context of continuation analysis \cite{ContinuationBook,Continuation1,Continuation2}, which could be of future research interest.
+Lastly, the extension of our analysis approach to the case of active voltage regulators and capacitor banks is another future research direction.